Jafar-Rezazadeh/flutter_handy_utils/README.md

 ### utils:

-- TreeBuilder: structured parent-child relationships
+- TreeBuilder: structured parent-child relationships.

 ### extensions:

-- WidgetsSeparator: useful to separate widgets in a list by adding a gap or divider in between them
+- WidgetsSeparator: useful to separate widgets in a list by adding a gap or divider in between them.
-- StringEllipsSize: Returns a new string truncated to the specified maximum length
+- StringEllipsSize: Returns a new string truncated from the start or end to the specified maximum length.

 ## Usage